OasisDEX/oasis-borrow/README.md

 <br>

+## Multiply feature

+We have added multiply functionality, where generated DAI is immediately used to swap for more collateral.
+This utilizes the multiply proxy actions smart contract.
+The documentation for those contracts can be found [here](https://docs.google.com/document/d/1GpPEPrOnDLNHtCgyh5YInOyZUV4XGz-1EVRJK0y-GF4/edit).

 ## Contributing

 Contributions are welcome.
 Feel free to open issues or PR's to improve Oasis Borrow.
 We are always